dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/localization.md

 )
 ```

-or add it on the fly:
+or add/update the locales during runtime:

 ```jsx
 import Provider from 'dnb-ui-lib/shared/Provider'